 Ann Hemmons Ferreira, '10

-Raised in Brazil, Ann Hemmons Ferreira saw the play of power and privilege in all facets of life.
-Greatly affected by the inequities around her, Ann desired an advanced education that would deepen her understanding of these dynamics while preparing her to be an educator.
-With the ultimate goal of teaching at a university in Brazil, Ann chose the MA in Cultural Studies program to expand her knowledge of cultural theory and research practices.
+Raised in Brazil, Ann Hemmons Ferreira saw the visible and invisible mechanisms of power, privilege, and influence that characterized the dominant–subordinated system and the overuse/misuse of privilege.
+Greatly affected by the inequities around her, Ann desired an advanced education that would deepen her understanding of these dynamics in the hopes of someday becoming an educator.
+With the ultimate goal of teaching at a university, Ann chose the MA in Cultural Studies program to expand her knowledge of cultural theory and research practices.
 During her course of study, Ann developed a fascination with video game culture, a space where different - often disenfranchised - people could socialize, deconstruct ideas, and create new worlds.
-This interest drew Ann to the arena of game localization, and she now contracts with various video game companies as a Brazilian Portuguese localist.
-This role entails modifying new software and hardware to make it accessible, usable, and culturally suitable to the Brazilian audience.
-In tandem with her linguistic and cultural knowledge of Brazil, Ann’s ability to identify, dissect and translate various forms of culture has given her a competitive edge in this growing field.
+This interest drew Ann to the arena of game localization, a role that entails modifying new software and hardware to make it accessible, usable, and culturally suitable for audiences around the world.
+In tandem with her linguistic and cultural knowledge of Latin America, Ann’s ability to identify, dissect and translate various forms of culture has given her a competitive edge in this growing field.

 Coming from a traditional performing arts background, Randi Courtmanch wanted to expand her practice through deeper engagement with the social and cultural dimensions of her work.
 Randi had been involved with different communities and populations, and she was looking for a base from which she could explore and ground her artistic and research interests more fully.
 Randi chose the MA in Cultural Studies program for its interdisciplinary approach and emphasis on collaboration across diverse sectors.
 During her studies, she interned for Central District Forum for Arts & Ideas (CD Forum), a local nonprofit organization which presents and produces African American cultural programs that encourage thought and debate.
 This experience provided a setting for Randi to practice her theoretical learning while further honing her skills and knowledge in arts administration.
-Randi’s internship at CD Forum eventually became a permanent position, and in her role as Program Coordinator, she curates programs and connects with multiple artists, communities, and stakeholders.
-Randi also continues to teach and has expanded her repertoire to include freshmen-level courses at UW Bothell in the areas of art, performance, and student development.
+Following graduation, Randi accepted an administrative role at CD Forum and taught for four years at UW Bothell in the areas of art, performance, and student development.
+She is currently a doctoral student in Performance Studies at University of California Berkeley.